blinklet/learning/data-science/data-science-environment.md

 This is similar to the code we used to verify our connection to the SQLite database was working.
 It prints out the database table names.
 This time, we passed in the schema name as a parameter but that is only necessary if you have multiple database schemas.

-If you want to see all the information about each column in all the database tables, run the following code:
+To see all the information about each column in all the database tables, run the following code:

 ```python
 for tbl in inspector.get_table_names():